codeminers-io/project-midhya-rasa/data/nlu.md

 - how can you help me?
 - how does you work?
 - what do you offer?
+- ready?
+- then, what do you understand?
+- what do you understand?
+- what do you know?

 ## intent:bot_state
 - how are you?